seanwestfall/haskzilla/README.md

 Haskzilla
 ---------

-A toy web browser written in haskell.
+A toy web browser written in Haskell.

 Credits: